BinitaBharati/pytest/README.md

 # pytest

 # Build
-Run build.sh script, which will generate a tar file.
+Run build.sh script, which will generate a `build.tar` file.

 # Installation
 ## Pre-requisites